amarbabuta/NLP-Project/README.md

 ### 4. Future Works
 Due to the limitation of time, we have some ideas which might be worthy but have not yet to try:
-* Using [SMOTE](https://arxiv.org/pdf/1106.1813.pdf) algorithm to deal with the unbalanced training dataset.
 * Hyper-parameter optimization based on grid search technique.
 * Adjusting the weight of penalty item.
 Giving large value when the prediction for minority class is wrong and small value when the  prediction for majority class is wrong.
 * Some more complicated but powerful ensemble learning methods which can be found [here](https://mlwave.com/kaggle-ensembling-guide/).